 - And be consistent

-This exercise will also help you determine your target market.
+This plastic surgeons and branding exercise will also help you determine your target market.
 Because if you are not liking the quality of patients you are seeing, your branding is off.

 Certain patients don’t just show up at your door by accident.
 You are doing something to attract them so review your branding to “up-level” it.